qsimeng/Polarization-Demosaic-Code/README.md

 ```

 ## Contact
-If you have related questions, please contact: Simeng Qiu (<simeng.qiu@kaust.edu.sa>)
+If you have related questions, please contact: Simeng Qiu (<simeng.qiu@swansea.ac.uk>)